 The only thing I would add is that you shouldn’t ignore that little voice that we all have within telling us when a situation we’re in is not the best for us.
 Most of us women don’t listen to that inner voice of reason and end up regretting it later.
 You’re right about being young and not needing to be weighed down with these issues so early on.
 The only thing I would warn against is if you do decide to break things off, I’m sure that it will be impossible to be just friends with him, especially when you get into a new relationship.

 you shouldn’t be with someone just because you pity him.
 One of these days you’re going to finally realize its not a real relationship and break it off then he’ll take it even harder than he would right now.
 Its hurting both of you to just drag on the relationship so just end it as gently as possible.
-I mean, you can still be his friend and help him through his problems even if you are not togetherposted over 2 years ago
+I mean, you can still be his friend and help him through his problems even if you are not togetherposted about 3 years ago

 You deserve to be happy.
 Of course when you leave him expect that he will be very depressed because it’s a normal thing when someone is heart broken but then again he will surely understand, it will take time though.
-It’s not your fault, you just want to achieve your dreams and ambitions in life, you just want to take a break and do something for yourself, do what you have to do, just gently let him go.. :)posted over 2 years ago
+It’s not your fault, you just want to achieve your dreams and ambitions in life, you just want to take a break and do something for yourself, do what you have to do, just gently let him go.. :)posted about 3 years ago

 All of you guys helped a lot..